High-Deductible Health Plans

 High deductible health plans now constitute the fastest growing percentage of all employer based health insurance plans.
 These types of plans have steadily increased in market share from 11.4 percent in 2006 to 55.7 percent in 2021.
 Their use is more concentrated in small businesses.
 With this steady increase in prevalence, increasing numbers of individuals are having to pay for a far greater portion of upfront healthcare expenses.
 So what exactly is driving this trend?

 There are two main drivers of high deductible health plan growth.
 The first occurred with the Medicare Prescription Drug Improvement and Modernization Act in 2003.
 A provision in the law permitted the utilization of health savings accounts, which permitted its user to put pre-tax account into an investment account that could used to pay for qualified medical expenses.
 These could only be used if they were paired with a high-deductible health plan which then exposed the enrollee to greater out of pocket medical expense.
 Also called a medical IRA, HSAs, as a tax free investment vehicle, became an attractive option for many individuals on these merits alone.

 Taken together, these trends have driven demand for price transparency in healthcare.
-Before high deductible health plans came to prominence, an enrollee in a health plan would typically pay pre-determined, set levels of copayments.
-But today, with so many people enrolled in high-deductible health plans, the upfront expenses shouldered by patients has resulted in a demand with accurate and timely healthcare price information in the form of negotiated rates between insurance plans and providers.
+Before high deductible health plans came to prominence, an enrollee in a health plan would typically pay pre-determined, set levels of co-payments.
+But today, with so many people enrolled in high-deductible health plans, the upfront expenses shouldered by patients has resulted in a demand for accurate and timely price information for shoppable healthcare services.